Very-high- and ultrahigh- frequency electric field detection using high angular momentum Rydberg states: Sensitivity Assessment

 The photon shot noise for a single photodiode intensity measurement is $\Delta I_{\mathrm{psn}}=\sqrt{2e(\eta e \Phi_p)\Delta f}$, where $e$ is the electron charge, $\eta$ is the photodiode quantum efficiency, $\Phi_p$ is the probe photon flux incident upon the photodiode, and $\Delta f$ is the measurement bandwidth \cite{photonshotnoise-shaffer2017}.
-Using the transimpedance amplifier gain $G_{v}$ and the receiver response $G_{v} \chi = $\,(V/(V/m)) in volts per applied $E_\mathrm{{sig}}$, we can express this as a field sensitivity limit
+Using the transimpedance amplifier gain $G_v$ and the receiver response $\chi$ in photodiode response amps per applied $E_\mathrm{{sig}}$, we can express this as a field sensitivity limit

 The photon shot noise in Fig.~\ref{fig:noise} is $\Delta E_{psn}=1.6\,\mathrm{\mu V/m/\sqrt{Hz}}$, a factor of 40 higher than $E_{qpn}$.
-Technical improvements that will be pursued in future work to reach the photon shot noise limit include intensity stabilization and the addition of a laser to repump ground state population~\cite{Repump} and potentially comb-based optical probing~\cite{ProbeComb}.
+Technical improvements that will be pursued in future work to reach the photon shot noise limit include intensity stabilization and the addition of a laser to repump the ground state population~\cite{Repump} and potentially comb-based optical probing~\cite{ProbeComb}.